Alan Orr, Chair

 Ruth E. Toulson joined the faculty at MICA in Fall 2015.
 She is a Cambridge trained socio-cultural anthropologist (PhD 2009) whose ethnographic research shifts between sites in Southeast Asia and Mainland China.

-Eglute Trinkauskaite is a full time faculty in Humanistic Studies department at Maryland Institute College of Art.
+Eglutė Trinkauskaitė is full time faculty in the department of Humanistic Studies at the Maryland Institute College of Art.

 Elizabeth Holden Wagenheim joined the Humanistic Studies department in 2012, where she enjoys both teaching international students and coordinating the ELL program at MICA.